Peligrietzer/feral_machines/posts/parasitic_disengagement.md

 this.
-It's "Intelligent Design" turned on its head: instead of inferring an _intelligent designer_ from the complexity and problem-solving capacities of life, we abstract, from evolutionary theory, an algorithmic description of how those life-forms came to exist, and use it _to design intelligence!_ There's something sublime in this, and it's genuinely fascinating to behold.
+It's "Intelligent Design" turned on its head: instead of inferring an _intelligent designer_ from the complexity and problem-solving capacities of life, we abstract, from evolutionary theory, an algorithmic description of how those life-forms came to exist, and use it _to design intelligence!_

 ![Sacculina](/img/Haeckel_Sacculina.png)